KeHang-Zhu/Awesome-LLM-for-Social-Science/README.md

-This repo aims to track research works in the emergent displine of using LLMs in social science
+This repo aims to track research works in the emergent displine of using LLMs in social science.
+In perticular, we listed the recent perspective of using LLM as a proxy for human subjects.
+The related researches and their experiment domains are summarized as a table below.

 We strongly encourage the researchers that want to promote their fantastic work to the LLM social science to make pull request to update their paper's information!